 We like to think that a nutritious diet, lots of water, and a nice layer of SPF are all we need to keep our skin looking healthy and fresh.
 But did you know that some of your daily habits and routines could actually ruin your skin?
 If you’ve been noticing a less than glowing complexion staring back at you in the mirror, you could be committing one of the biggest (and most surprising!) skin no-no’s: sleeping on your side.

-According to the American Academy of Dermatology, resting your face on the pillow in the same way every night for years can lead to wrinkles, most likely on your lips, eyes, chin and chest.
+- Sleep on your back: According to the American Academy of Dermatology, resting your face on the pillow, in the same way, every night for years can lead to wrinkles, most likely on your lips, eyes, chin and chest.
 People who sleep on their backs don’t develop these wrinkles since their skin doesn’t lie crumpled against the pillow.

 What to AVOID doing

 - Stomach Sleeping: Your stomach is probably the worst position to sleep in.
 Your face is compressed into the pillow and can create a significant amount of sleep wrinkles.

 - Alcohol before bed: This one could be tough, but try not to drink alcohol right before going to sleep when possible!
 This can lead to face puffiness in the morning, which only makes sleep wrinkles look worse.

 - Using the same pillowcase repeatedly: It’s important to change your pillowcase as much as possible- daily is best!
 When we sleep, we shed dead skin and oils that ultimately end up on our pillow.
 Therefore, it doesn’t matter how good your nighttime skin regimen is; if you don’t change your pillow sheet, you’re sleeping in dead skin and oil!